rockettheme/docs/Docs/joomla/basic/how_to_add_a_module_to_an_article.md

 **loadmodule**

-The `{loadmodule xxx}` command is an alternative that works by finding the first module type that matches what you've placed instead of `xxx` and injects it into the article body wherever you put the code.
+The `{loadmodule xxx}` command is an alternative that works by finding the first module type that matches what you have placed instead of `xxx` and injects it into the article body wherever you put the code.